plankanban/planka/README.md

 For configuration and environment settings, see the [configuration section](https://docs.planka.cloud/docs/category/configuration/).

+## Notes App Testing

+The Notes app testing version is available across multiple platforms.

+If you have an iOS device, you can join the TestFlight to try the app: [TestFlight](https://testflight.apple.com/join/5eJqTaJW).

+For Windows and Android, you can find the app here: [PLANKA Notes](https://planka-notes.hillerdaniel.de).

+> ⚠️ The Notes app has currently been tested only with PLANKA v2.

 ## Contact

 Interested in a hosted version of PLANKA?
 Email us at [github@planka.group](mailto:github@planka.group).